Type-I two-Higgs-doublet model and gravitational waves from domain walls bounded by strings: Introduction

-A natural outcome of this model is that the $U(1)_R$ symmetry is spontaneously broken to a residual $Z_2$ symmetry at a high scale, motivated by requiring heavy Majorana mass of the RHNs.
-This leads to the creation of a cosmic string network.
-This network forms closed loops, and the vibrating loops loose their energy via emitting gravitational waves.
-Later, when the Higgs doublets get a VEV around the EW scale, the $Z_2$ symmetry is spontaneously broken, leading to the creation of domain walls.
-These domain walls are bounded by the pre-existing cosmic string network, creating a hybrid network of ``domain walls bounded by cosmic strings''.
-This topological defect is unstable.
-Essentially, the cosmic string network loses energy by emitting gravitational waves.
-The interaction between the surface tension of the wall on the oscillating string loop accelerates its decay, resulting in an earlier collapse of the string network.
+{The existence of domain walls does not change the stability of the cosmic string but affect the dynamics of the string loops.} The interaction between the surface tension of the wall on the oscillating string loop accelerates its decay, resulting in an earlier collapse of the string network that loses energy by emitting gravitational waves.
 The net observational effect is the modification of the gravitational wave spectrum at lower frequencies that correspond to the late stage evolution of the defect network, while the high frequency spectrum remain flat, as is also seen in the case of pure strings in the absence of any intermediate symmetry breaking.
-In particular, the hybrid network features a signal with $f^{3}$ slope in the infrared frequencies, quite distinguishable from the pure string case.
+In particular, the hybrid network features a signal with $f^{3}$ slope in the infrared frequencies, quite distinguishable from the pure string case \cite{Dunsky:2021tih, Maji:2023fba, Lazarides:2023ksx}.
 The amplitude of the high frequency flat spectrum conveys information about the $U(1)_R$ breaking scale, while the transition frequency where the infrared tail starts depends on the intermediate $Z_2$ breaking scale.
 Since the latter is quite constrained around the EW scale in the present model, we have a sharp prediction for GW signals with distinct spectral slopes in the microHz -- Hz band.

 {The paper is structured as follows.} In Sec.~\ref{sec:2HDM}, we discuss the anomaly-free $U(1)$ extension of the 2HDM with right-handed neutrinos.
 Section~\ref{sec:hybrid} investigates the emergence of the hybrid topological defect, and the associated GW signal in this model.
 We report our main results in Sec.~\ref{sec:GW} and finally conclude in Sec.~\ref{sec:conclusion}.